The 6 Sales Skills That Will Make You Stand Out in 2019

 January 22, 2019

-Editor's Note: As we start the second half of 2019, we're looking back at some of the year's most popular posts on the LinkedIn Sales Blog.
+Editor's Note: As 2020 begins, we're looking back at some of the year's most popular posts on the LinkedIn Sales Blog.
 This post, which was contributed by David J.P.
-Fisher, President of RockStar Consulting, ranked No. 1.
+Fisher, President of RockStar Consulting, ranked No. 2.

 The future of the sales profession seems to be changing daily.
 New technology and rapidly changing customer needs are combining to reshape the foundations of the success as we move into the heart of the 21st century.